Your Book-Coaching Journey

 We will welcome certified coaches to apply to work at Author Accelerator, and will be looking to certified coaches to fill roles as appropriate.
 That being said, there is no guarantee that completing our Certification Program will lead to a job with us.

 + Will you help me find book-coaching clients?

 We do not offer client acquisition or referrals, except in cases where clients come to us looking for a service that we do not offer.
 In those cases, we will refer them to our Coach Referrals page, which is a list of contact information for Advanced and Pro Certified coaches.
 The writers are welcome to independently reach out to anyone on that list.
 Author Accelerator takes no other part in any sequential coaching relationship.

 With that said, we cannot guarantee that you will get any coaching clients.
 We are teaching you a marketable skill, but we offer no guarantees.
 Author Accelerator only works with coaches whom we hire in a process that is separate from this program.

 +How challenging is it to get clients independently?
 Is there any guidance in the program for helping a coach secure clients?

-We made a conscious decision to require students in Advanced Certification course to bring in their own clients for the two required practicums.
+We made a conscious decision to require students in our Advanced Training course to bring in their own clients for the two required practicums.
 This practice builds the skill of talking about being a coach, running a business, and building a brand.
-We guide students on how to do secure clients and what to say, we provide scripts and templates to use, and we talk about how to approach friends and family, writers groups, and followers on social media.
+We guide students on how to secure clients and what to say, we provide scripts and templates to use, and we talk about how to approach writers groups and followers on social media.
 Students may also help each other find the writers they need for their practicums.

-We will be offering a master class on running a business, which will get into nuts and bolts of finding and working with clients: contracts, terms and conditions, refunds, protecting yourself, taxes, determining your niche, designing messaging, branding and marketing yourself, and networking.
-The master class will be available to Pro Certified coaches.
+Our Business of Book Coaching master class gets into nuts and bolts of finding and working with clients: contracts, terms and conditions, refunds, protecting yourself, taxes, determining your niche, designing messaging, branding and marketing yourself, and networking.

 + How long does the coaching relationship generally last?